jobkroongit/100-Days-Of-Code-Log/r2-log.md

 Finishing up the main navigation, setting up the Firebase environment for authentication and database usage of the project.
 Also a quick recap of setState and array map() methods.

 ### R2D14
 What is CRUD and Authenticating with Firebase.
+Implemented the Google Sign In and authentication method.

 ### R2D15
 ### R2D16